samanthakuang15/samanthakuang15/README.md

 ## Hey there 👋
 I'm Samantha, an undergraduate student at Georgia Tech studying Computer Science!

 - 🔭 My threads are Info Internetworks and People!
+- 🦎: I'm interested in software engineering and product design
 - 📫 How to reach me: https://www.linkedin.com/in/samanthakuang/
 - 😄 Pronouns: she/her
-- 🌱 Interests: Dance, Nature, and Meeting New People :)
+- 🌱 Fun Fact: I have a pet turtle named Gibby :)